semanticClimate/p/en/events/formats-for-future-oa-week-2022.md

 ### The objectives of this hackathon

 - **Create dictionaries:** The first objective is to use the current toolset to create a dictionary of "Named Entities", terms, and jargon found in each chapter of the IPCC report.
 This will require chapter champions and volunteers to work together in teams on the different chapters.
 The dictionaries are the first building block to create semantic meaning of the chapters.
-- **Improve the workflow:** The second objective is for participants to give feedback and help write the documentation of the workflow and hackathon process to be able to improve the tooling and scale the process.
+- **Improve the workflow:** The second objective is for participants to give feedback and help write the tool workflow and hackathon process documentation so we can improve the tools and scale the process.

 #### Sub-tasks